alesssia/short_intro_stats/short_intro_stats_Day1.md

 <span style="display:block; height:30px;"></span>

-- because "numbers" (or rather, the way they are presented) are sometimes deceiving
+- Because "numbers" (or rather, the way they are presented) are sometimes deceiving
-- Why “numbers” (and the way they are presented) help us describe, understand, and change the world
+- Because “numbers” (and the way they are presented) help us describe, understand, and change the world

 ---
 ## Why are we here?

 <span style="display:block; height:30px;"></span>

-- to learn how to read, understand, and critically analyse scientific papers
+- To learn how to read, understand, and critically analyse scientific papers
-- to be able to carry out research involving the acquisition, processing, and analysis of data
+- To be able to carry out research involving the acquisition, processing, and analysis of data

 <span style="display:block; height:120px;"></span>